What It's Like in Ukraine in 2025: A Narrative

 Image: Anzhela Bets

-Ultimately, you decided that the safest option was to leave Ukraine, to gather whatever you could carry…
+Ultimately, like 10 million others, you decided that that safest option was to leave Ukraine, to gather whatever you could carry...

 A week’s worth of clothes, toiletries, the money you had on-hand, birth certificates, a few photos…